 When setting your goals, be sure to carve out time for your intimates, the second “I” in ENVISION.
-The Merriam-Webster dictionary defines “intimate” as “a very close friend or confidant: an intimate friend.”
+Intimates refers to close friends or people you have close relationships with.

 The fourth regret of the dying is that they were too busy to see their friends much.
 Make it a point to connect with real friends, people you can turn to for sympathy when you need it, confide in about most things, and be your true self around.

 A new Cigna study shows that nearly half of Americans feel alone or left out.
 According to Dr. Julianne Holt-Lunstad at Brigham Young University, the detrimental effects of loneliness is the same as smoking 15 cigarettes a day.
 She warns that:

 “Loneliness and social isolation are linked to around a 30 percent increased risk of having a stroke or developing coronary artery disease.”